 Approximately every three to five years the Society sponsors a trip to England for its members and guests.
 The group visits the ancestral villages and towns of Wingfield ancestors and other historic sites with ties to the Wingfield family.
 Close ties have also developed with various residents of these ancestral villages and other historic sites and various other Wingfield descendants located in England.

 Annually, a Society Officer, Director and/or representative attends the Wingfield Sculls rowing race held on the River Thames in London, England on the 4 ¼ miles Championship Course from Putney to Mortlake.
-The single sculls race was founded on 10 August 1830, at the instigation of Henry Colsell Wingfield (of the Shropshire Wingfield line).
+The single sculls race was founded on 10 August 1830, at the instigation of Henry Colsell Wingfield of Westminster.
 On 25 October 2007, the Wingfield Family Society had the honor to present to the Wingfield Sculls Committee the Woman’s Wingfield Sculls Trophy, which was funded by contributions by the Members of the Society.
 This past year mark the 177th annual Wingfield Sculls and 11th Women’s Wingfield Sculls.

 Since the formation of the Society, assistance in preservation of historic churches and other historic sites with ties to the Wingfield family has been important to the Society’s mission.
 To this end, the Society has foster strong ties with ancestral villages and towns in England to help with their preservation of these historic sites.